BSaranyu/scRNAseq_rice/README.md

 └── README.md
 ```

+## Acknowledgments
+The authors would like to express their sincere gratitude to their advisors and colleagues for their valuable suggestions and support throughout this research.
+S.M. and K.P. were supported by the 90th Anniversary of Chulalongkorn University Scholarship under the Ratchadapisek Somphot Endowment Fund.
+A.S. was supported with the research budget which was allocated by National Science, Research and Innovation Fund (NSRF), and King Mongkut’s University of Technology North Bangkok (Project no. KMUTNB-FF-69-B-18).
+This work was supported by the National Science Foundation Plant Genome Integrative Organismal Systems (IOS) Grant PGRP IOS-2055260 “RESEARCH-PGR: Mechanisms of haploid induction in potato” to LC and IMH.

 ## Research Presentations
 Parts of the methodology implemented in this repository were utilized in research presented at:
 * **International Competition on Science, Technology, Engineering, and Mathematics (ICSTEM 2025), Malaysia**